Step-by-Step Guide

 → Status: Approved ✓ → Merged

-At iteration end, the EDPA engine reads evidence from backlog YAML files and proportionally allocates hours based on actual work.
+At iteration end, the EDPA engine reads evidence from backlog files in .edpa/backlog/ and proportionally allocates hours based on actual work.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━